 Breitbart soon introduced the Mercers to Steve Bannon.
 For a while, Breitbart News operated out of office space that Bannon owned in Santa Monica.
 A Harvard Business School graduate, Bannon had worked at Goldman Sachs, but he eventually left the world of finance and began making political films.
 His ambition, apparently, was to become the Michael Moore of the right.
-In the aughts, he directed polemical documentaries, among them “Fire from the Heartland” and “District of Corruption.”
+He directed polemical documentaries, among them “Fire from the Heartland” and “District of Corruption.”
 A former associate of Bannon’s "he had a chip on his shoulder about class".
 He often spoke of having grown up in a blue-collar Irish Catholic family in Richmond, Virginia, and of having served as a naval officer when he was young.
 Bannon seemed to feel excluded from the social world of Wall Street peers who had attended prep schools.
 He had left Goldman Sachs, in 1990, without making partner, and, though he was well off, he had missed out on the gigantic profits that partners had made when the company went public, in 1999.

 In 2011, Bannon drafted a business plan for the Mercers that called for them to invest ten million dollars in Breitbart News, in exchange for a large stake.
 At the time, the Breitbart site was little more than a collection of blogs.
 The Mercers signed the deal that June, and one of its provisions placed Bannon on the company’s board.

 Nine months later, Andrew Breitbart died, at forty-three, of a heart attack, and Bannon became the site’s executive chairman, overseeing its content.
 The Mercers, meanwhile, became Bannon’s principal patrons.
-The Washington recently published a house-rental lease that Bannon signed in 2013, on which he said that his salary at Breitbart News was seven hundred and fifty thousand dollars.
+The Washington Post recently published a house-rental lease that Bannon signed in 2013, on which he said that his salary at Breitbart News was seven hundred and fifty thousand dollars.